flarialmc/scripting-wiki/README.md

 # scripting-wiki
-Source for the scripting wiki (https://scripting.flarial.xyz)
+Source for the scripting wiki (https://scripting.flarial.xyz)<br>
+made using react